ELLIEAI7/Cliniscribe/desktop-app/COMPLETION_SUMMARY.md

 ## Overview

-The CliniScribe Desktop Application is **100% code-complete** and ready for testing and deployment!
+The CogniScribe Desktop Application is **100% code-complete** and ready for testing and deployment!

 All React components, Rust backend, configuration files, and documentation have been created.